 2.3) Involve families and communities in young children's development and learning.
-Candidate regularly seeks out opportunities to actively involve families and communities in young children's development as evidenced by the utilization of families and community members as partners in the teaching process who share their knowledge and expertise on a variety of developmentally appropriate topics (e.g., Candidate periodically seeks out opportunities to actively involve families and communities in young children's development as evidenced by the utilization of families and community members as partners in the teaching process who share their knowledge and expertise on a variety of developmentally appropriate topics (e.g., With support, candidate is emerging in identifying strategies for actively involving families and communities in young children's development.
-Candidate is unable or unwilling to seek out opportunities to actively involve families and communities in young children's development. developmentally appropriate topics (e.g., cultural diversity, developmentally appropriate topics (e.g., cultural diversity, Commenta community helpers, literacy/librarians, math and science/cooks, etc.). community helpers, literacy/librarians, math and science/cooks, etc.).

-3. Observing, Documenting, and Assessing to Support Young Children and Families: Candidates prepared in early childhood degree programs understand that child observation, documentation, and other forms of assessment are central to the practice of all early childhood professionals.
-They know about and understand the goals, benefits, and uses of assessment.
-They know about and use systematic observations, documentation, and other effective assessment strategies in a responsible way, in partnership with families and other professionals, to positively influence the development of every child.
-Prior to program completion prospective early childhood teachers: All candidates will:

-4 3 2 1 Teacher candidate exhibits mastery and flexibility of knowledge related to observing, documenting, and assessing to support young children and families.
+Comments: 3.
+Observing, Documenting, and Assessing to Support of Support of Candidate regularly seeks out opportunities to actively involve families and communities in young children's development as evidenced by the utilization of families and community members as partners in the teaching process who share their knowledge and expertise on a variety of developmentally appropriate topics (e.g., cultural diversity, community helpers, literacy/librarians, math and science/cooks, etc.).
+Candidate periodically seeks out opportunities to actively involve families and communities in young children's development as evidenced by the utilization of families and community members as partners in the teaching process who share their knowledge and expertise on a variety of developmentally appropriate topics (e.g., cultural diversity, community helpers, literacy/librarians, math and science/cooks, etc.).
+With support, candidate is emerging in identifying strategies for actively involving families and communities in young children's development.
+Candidate is unable or unwilling to seek out opportunities to actively involve families and communities in young children's development. observation, documentation, and other forms of asse and uses of assessment.
+They know about and use sy stematic observations, docume entation, and other effective ass essment strategies in a responsi ble way, in partnership with families and other professionals, to positively influe All candidates will: nce the development of every c hild.
+Prior to program complet ion prospective early childhood l teachers: 4 3 2 1 Teacher candidate exhibits mastery and flexibility of knowledge related to observing, documenting, and assessing to support young children and families.
 Teacher candidate exhibits a proficient level of knowledge related to observing, documenting, and assessing to support young children and families.
 Teacher candidate exhibits a basic level knowledge related to observing, documenting, and assessing to support young children and families.
 Teacher candidate lacks essential knowledge related to observing, documenting, and assessing to support young children and families.